GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 => "red"
 {% endhighlight %}

-The code above is similar than previous, we added a function that always will fail (at least since we define Blargh class), we also added some customizations like 'with_fallback' and 'with_cool_of_time'.
+The code above is similar than previous one, we added a function that always fail(at least since we define Blargh class), we also added some customizations like 'with_fallback' and 'with_cool_of_time'.

 The function 'with_fallback' defines a custom fallback, this code will be evaluated when something goes wrong.

-The function 'with_cool_of_time' defines a timer to turn to yellow and the next call will define if light will be green or red again.
+The function 'with_cool_of_time' defines a timer to turn to yellow and then the next call will define if light will be green or red again.
 Don't be afraid with this, Stoplight has a nice documentation and you can see many examples at project [page][stoplight].

 When we have a huge application with multiple instances this code don't work well because Stoplight uses memory by default to store all light statuses.
 This gem already has a solution to it, we can use Redis to share lights statuses between the app instances.
-To do this we need to create a file at config/initializers and add the following code into it.
+So, we have to create a file at config/initializers and add the following code into it.

 {% highlight bash %}
  ~/projects/ruby/blog touch config/initializers/stoplight.rb